Content Creator For Impact Volunteer Program in Split - Croatia

 NGOs in Croatia tackle a diverse range of issues and need skilled volunteers who can make a big impact by increasing the reach and exposure of their campaigns.

-As a Creative Technologies volunteer you could be helping NGOs that focus on women’s rights, gender equality, marine conservation, environmental issues or animal protection.
+As a Content Creator For Impact volunteer you could be helping NGOs that focus on women’s rights, gender equality, marine conservation, environmental issues or animal protection.
 There is often the opportunity to help NGOs with their core work to gain understanding of what they do and why.
 Tasks will vary depending on the placement but can include:

 - Creating infographics